Kevin Nash: Sporadic appearances and WWE Hall of Famer (2012–present)

 In late 2012 and early 2013, Nash began appearing on WWE's developmental training show, NXT.
 Nash initially appeared as the guest Match Commissioner for the night, a title given to him at the request of Dusty Rhodes.
 After announcing this to the crowd, Nash was interrupted by Heath Slater to whom he promptly delivered his finisher, effectively turning face.
-Nash later again appear on the January 20th tapings of NXT to reunite with members of The Kliq, allowing him to effectively settle all issues with Triple H, embracing him once again.
+Nash later again appear on the January 20 tapings of NXT to reunite with members of The Kliq, allowing him to effectively settle all issues with Triple H, embracing him once again.
 The reunion also turned into a reunion of D-Generation-X and Nash was awarded the title of being an honorary member of the stable.
 Nash then helped DX take down Damien Sandow.

 Nash competed in the 2014 Royal Rumble match as the 14th entrant, eliminating Jack Swagger before being eliminated by Roman Reigns.
 He inducted his real-life close friend and former tag team partner, Scott Hall, into the WWE Hall of Fame class of 2014.
 Nash appeared on the August 11 episode of Raw to reunite the nWo with Hulk Hogan and Scott Hall as part of Hogan's birthday celebration.
 Nash was suspended by WWE on December 24, 2014, following his arrest, but was quickly reinstated when the charges were dropped.

-On the January 19, 2015 episode of Raw, Nash appeared with X-Pac and Scott Hall to reunite the nWo, and along with The Acolytes Protection Agency and The New Age Outlaws, they beat down The Ascension, who had been insulting legends from past weeks.
+On the January 19, 2015 episode of Raw, Nash appeared with X-Pac and Scott Hall to reunite the nWo, and along with the APA and The New Age Outlaws, they beat down The Ascension, who had been insulting legends in past weeks.
 On March 23, 2015, it was announced that Nash would be inducted into the WWE Hall of Fame class of 2015.
 On March 28, he was inducted by long-time friend and Kliq member, Shawn Michaels.
 On March 29, Nash appeared at WrestleMania 31 alongside Hulk Hogan and Scott Hall, in their attempt to even the odds in favor of Sting in his match against Triple H, who had D-Generation X (Billy Gunn, Road Dogg, Shawn Michaels, and X-Pac) in his corner.
 However, Sting lost the match after Triple H hit him with a sledgehammer as he was attempting a Stinger splash.

 Nash made a return to WWE for the Raw Reunion show on July 22, 2019.
 On December 9, 2019, it was announced that Nash would be inducted into the WWE Hall of Fame (2020 Class) for a second time as a member of nWo, together with Hogan, Hall, and Sean Waltman.

 Personal life

-Nash and his wife Tamara married in 1988, but separated in 2000, although they later reconciled.
-Their son, Tristen, was born on June 12, 1996, and was a solo musician and poet.
+Nash and his wife Tamara married in 1988, separated in 2000, and later reconciled.
+Their son, Tristen, born on June 12, 1996, was a solo musician and poet.
 On October 20, 2022, Tristen died from cardiac arrest that had been triggered by a seizure as a result of alcohol withdrawal syndrome.
 He was 26 years old.